 What’s your favourite thing you filmed from his part?

-That’s a tough one…either the switch heel front nose line or the switch flip back tail line.
+That’s a tough one.
+Either the switch heel to front nose line or the switch flip back tail line.

-This leads us to close with a part I’m sure you are well acquainted with and if you’re not then buckle up.
 Beyond words Lucien gifted us the poetic with his Palasonic opener.
-I was won over the second he bluntslid the inside of the ledge in head to toe camo with Toby’s Innerspace track soundtracking the genius.
-From there on in it just escalates as the caps are further liberated.
+Personally, I was won over the second he bluntslid the inside of the ledge, head to toe camo with ‘Innerspace’ soundtracking it.
+From there on, Lucien’s skating escalates as the caps are further liberated.

-Switch flip backtail and then a nollie flip Crook to fry the grey matter followed by the best nollie flip backtail committed to film.
-The tricks he does there aren’t just good examples of a trick ‘at that spot’ they are executed as well as can possibly be imagined.
-His frontside nollie heel flip switch Crook is like the complete evolution of the house that Toby built and the orange fleece seals the visual imprint.
+Switch flip to backtail and then a nollie flip into crook, followed by the best nollie flip backside tail committed to film.
+His tricks at Victoria Benches aren’t just good examples of a trick “at that spot”.
+They’re executed as well as can be imagined.
+His frontside nollie heel flip to switch crook is like the evolution of the house that Toby built.
+The orange fleece seals the visual imprint.